BibliothecaDAO/realms-contracts/contracts/loot/readme.md

-### Buy items
+### Buy

+There is a native dynamic loot market.
+However there are some rules.

-- Loot items are not tradable
+- Items are not tradable from an Adventurer.
+They are soul bound to that Character.
-- They spawn on market every 8hrs, and you can purchase.
+- Items can be rerolled every 6hrs by anyone.
+It is an open function and the Adventurer who rolls it gets 3 gold.
+- When rerolled the past Items that have not been purchased are no longer purchasable.
+- You must bid on an Item above the minimum bid, currently (3)
+- You must claim your item after you have won the bid

 # LORDS